Disturbance ecology and ecosystem function

 How do ecosystems respond to changes in disturbance regimes, such as fire suppression in naturally burning savannas, or more frequent burning in forests that only burned periodically?
 What fundamental processes govern the responses of ecosystems to these changes, such as the role of soil properties and plant community composition?
 These are some of the questions that our lab seeks to understand.
 We ground our work in experimental research, taking advantage of the diverse sets of fire manipulation experiments across the globe combined with the advances in ecosystem models.

-The Pellegrini lab will be located in the Department of Plant Sciences at the University of Cambridge starting in March of 2020.
+The Pellegrini lab is located in the Department of Plant Sciences at the University of Cambridge

 Global scope: Our work spans many ecosystems across the globe to try to ascertain generalities in how ecosystems respond to fire, but also using natural variability as a platform to test hypotheses around mechanisms.